kcl-lang/kcl-lang.io/versioned_docs/version-0.4.4/user_docs/guides/argocd.md

 ## Config ArgoCD Plugin with KCL

-ArgoCD has already had some common built-in plugins, including helm, jsonnet, and kustomize.
+ArgoCD has already some common built-in plugins, including helm, jsonnet, and kustomize.
 For KCL, as a brand-new configuration language, if you want to integrate ArgoCD to complete drift detection, you need to follow its plugin mechanism and configure KCL as a third-party plugin.
 The specific operations are as follows:

-1. Write the patch YAML configuration file and update configuration:
+1. Write the patch YAML configuration file and update the ArgoCD configuration:

 ```bash
 cat <<EOF > patch-argocd-cm.yaml